pieces-app/workshops/use-llm-anywhere/README.md

 </video>
 ```

 You can enable these by removing the `disabled: true` line.
-You can then
+You can then use these videos in place of the live demos.
+When you navigate to the relevant slide, pressing next slide will play the video.

 ### Run the demos manually

-You can find the app and snippets for the demos in the [`demo`](./demo) folder.
-This is referenced in the slides.
+To run the demos manually, use the prompts given in the speaker notes, or ask the audience for some demo ideas.